Real Time Shader Editing

 Look at the structure

 Open the node graph.
-You don't need to understand everything.
-Just notice what connects to what, and what seems important.
+You don't need to understand everything yet, just follow the connections.

 3